 some procedures require wearing special shoes for about 8 weeks after

 surgery.
+In some cases, it can be 3 to 4 months before you can wear regular shoes.
 Many activities can be resumed in about 6 to 8

 6 to 8 weeks.
 Then there are a few more weeks of partial weight-bearing with